mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 - Add "#" in Subscribe topic, click Subscribe.
 This will subscribe to all IoT topics comming to Jetson Nano
 ![](img_3_5_3.png)
 - In Subscrition box you will start seeing IoT messages coming from Jetson nano

+#### 3.6 Troubleshooting
+- Error logs are recorded in CloudWatch, you can log into AWS CloudWatch and check for greengrass errors
+- Lambda user error logs on device are located at /greengrass/ggc/var/log/user and then your region, account number, then you will see log file named after your lambda e.g. inference-lambda-webinar.log
+- Greengrass system logs are on device at /greengrass/ggc/var/system.
+There are many logs, runtime log is imp
+- if you get any error related to camera buffer then please run command "sudo systemctl restart nvargus-daemon" to restart related process.
+- to start and stop greengrass,  cd to /greengrass/ggc/core and then ./greengrassd start to start and ./greengrassd to stop

 ### Step 4: Visualize and analyse video analytics from the model inference on Jetson Nano
 The lambda code running on NVIDIA Jetson Nano device sends IoT messages back to cloud.
 These messages are sent to AWS CloudWatch.
 CloudWatch has built in dashboard.
 We will use the built in dashboard to visualize data coming from the device.